serhiimakogon/terraform-provider-ksql/docs/data-sources/data_source_ksql_streams.md

 ```

 ## Argument Reference
+Currently this data source does not allow setting both `tag` and `topic` variables at the same time.

 * `tag` - (Optional) The tag to filter the streams.
 Case sensitive.
 * `topic` - (Optional) The topic to filter the streams.
 Case sensitive.

 ## Attributes Reference

-`id` is set to a random UUID.
+`id` is set to a random `UUID`.
 In addition, the following attributes
 are exported:

 * `streams` - The list of streams found.
 Can be empty if no streams are found.